DragonKnightOfBreeze/Breeze-Framework/README.md

 **NOTE**

 * This framework is not fully implemented & tested.
 Though you can instantly use some of it's useful features.
-* This framework is designed to be used by Kotlin, rather than Java.
+* This framework is designed to be used by Kotlin-Jvm, rather than Java.
 Though you can obviously use it in Java.
 * This framework is updating, and will provide more modules and functions in future.

 **Usage**